-Farhad has just joined the RTClab as a post-doc to work on our Ghrelin-Dopamine receptor interaction project.
+Farhad joined the RTClab in April as a post-doc to work on our Ghrelin-Dopamine receptor interaction project.
 Farhad did his PhD with Andrew Brooks, at the Diamantina Institute, working on cytokine receptor signalling.
 Since finishing his PhD, Farhad has been working on a commercial project around new immunotheriapies led by Sandra Nicholson at WEHI.
 In his spare time he enjoys a game or two of football and tries to keep himself updated about national and international affairs.

 Noah has a B Pharm Science (hons.) from Monash University and a keen interest in neuropharmacology.
 He is excited to be working on melanocortin 4 receptor signalling and dynamics within our lab.
 Outside of the lab, Noah spends more time than he cares to admit amassing and cataloguing a music collection and staunchly believes that life is far too short to spend it drinking bad coffee.

 JingJing is a Ph.D. student at the school of biomedical science.
 She is excited to investigate cholesterol modulation of GPCR signaling.
 Outside of the lab, JingJing enjoys debating, cycling, Skiing, Boxing, and Dancing.

 Desye has a bachelor's degree in Pharmacy and then he studied Pharmacology at Addis Ababa University, Ethiopia.
 Desye is interested in learning more about Molecular neuropharmacology and GPCRs.
 Inspired by how the interaction of GPCRs modifies the typical pharmacological of individual GPCRs, he is thrilled to be a part of our project on the role of the ghrelin receptor in modifying the activity of other GPCRs.